-Buttermilk Crispy Chicken Strips might remind you of your grandma's fried chicken recipe, but these chicken strips are oven-baked, not fried, to crunchy perfection.
+Buttermilk Chicken Tenders might remind you of your grandma's fried chicken recipe, but these chicken tenders are oven-baked, not fried, to crunchy perfection.
 This recipe includes a combination of spices and seasonings that rival our favorite takeout chicken.
-Move over KFC and Chick-fil-A, these chicken strips are seriously delicious!
+Serve with Cold Green Bean Salad for a great flavor combination.
+Move over KFC and Chick-fil-A, this chicken is seriously delicious!

 The secret to any great-tasting fried chicken is always in the preparation and the breading, in fact, KFC has famously touted "11 herbs and spices" as the reason behind their distinctive and delicious chicken.